jcfaracco/libmeas/README.md

 provided to measure time with more accuracy.

-How to instal:
+How to Install
 --------------

 	$ ./configure
 	$ make
 	$ make install

 Documentation will be saved into doc directory.